denoland/manual/jsx_dom/overview.md

 The main challenge with JSX is that it isn't JavaScript nor is it HTML.
 It requires transpiling to pure JavaScript before it can be used in a browser, which then has to process that logic to manipulate the DOM in the browser.
-This is provably less efficient than having a browser render static HTML.
+This is probably less efficient than having a browser render static HTML.

 This is where Deno can play a role.
 Deno supports JSX in both `.jsx` and `.tsx` modules and combined with a JSX runtime, Deno can be used to dynamically